emmt/LazyAlgebra.jl/docs/src/mappings.md

 `scratch=false`, the `apply!` method shall not modify the contents of `x`.

-## The `are_same_mappings` method
+## The `identical` method

-The method `are_same_mappings(A,B)` yields whether `A` and `B` are the same mappings in the sense that their effects will **always** be the same.
+The method `identical(A,B)` yields whether `A` and `B` are the same mappings in the sense that their effects will **always** be the same.
 This method is used to perform some simplifications and optimizations and may have to be specialized for specific mapping types.
 The default implementation is to return `A === B`.

 The returned result may be true although `A` and `B` are not necessarily the